Financial planning tools and services to put you on the path to the future you want

 You still want your money to grow, but you have a whole lot of other factors to consider.

+Just like when you were working, a decent return on investment is important after you retire.
+However, you have additional concerns.
 Here is a look at six competing priorities you need to balance for a solid retirement investment plan.

 So, let’s say that as you retire, you want to minimize the risks to your savings.
 If you have saved up enough money, why not just convert the assets to cash and sit pretty?

 For example: if you are earning a 3% rate of return on your savings and inflation is at 3%, then your real rate of return is 0%.
 The purchasing power of your money has remained flat.
 Even though you earned money, you can not buy more now than before.